laxmimanoj/docs/docs/docker/docker.md

 # Docker
 ## Dockerfile reference

-Commands:
+### Notes
+#### working/theory/options
+- build cache is only used from images that have a local parent chain or with images loaded with 'docker load'
+- use '--cache-from' to load image cache from other registries
+- to use 'buildkit' backend to build images set an environment variable DOCKER_BUILDKIT=1 on the CLI before invoking docker build

+#### Format

+### Commands
 -- docker build . [build image]
 -- docker build -f /path/to/a/Dockerfile . [build from specific dockerfile]
 -- docker build -t manoj/myapp:1.0.2 -t manoj/myapp:latest . [build with multiple tags]

-- build cache is only used from images that have a local parent chain or with images loaded with 'docker load'
-- use '--cache-from' to load image cache from other registries
-- to use 'buildkit' backend to build images set an environment variable DOCKER_BUILDKIT=1 on the CLI before invoking docker build